-The answer lies within the winter bee.
+The answer lies within the winter worker.
 Although we think of pollen storage as occurring in the combs surrounding the brood nest, winter storage of protein actually occurs inside the winter bee.
 The enlarged fat bodies, along with enlarged hypopharyngeal glands, provide a vast storehouse for vitellogenin and other materials needed to produce brood food.

 This hidden treasure is the reason a healthy colony can produce a batch of spring bees long after the last pollen flow has ceased and long before the new one begins.

 But just as a pollen cell is limited in size, so is a winter bee.
 As winter bees begin to feed brood, their fat bodies shrink and the glands produce less.
 Eventually, they can run dry.
 In many situations, they have enough to get them into spring.
 But if conditions are bad, if a dry spring follows a harsh winter, the protein may eventually run out.